Death of Rey Rivera: Disappearance & investigation

 Rivera's behavior in the days leading up to his death had become unusual.
 In the week before his disappearance, the alarm system at his home went off twice on separate occasions.
 His wife, Allison, said he was clearly frightened, which was out of character for him.

 On the evening of May 16, 2006, Rivera went missing.
-Claudia, a houseguest at the time and a colleague of Allison’s, stated that Rivera received a phone call, left the house in a hurry, and never returned.
+Claudia, a houseguest of the Riveras at the time and a colleague of Allison's, stated that Rivera received a phone call, left the house in a hurry, and never returned.
 After reporting him missing and searching for him, family members eventually found his car parked in a Mount Vernon lot near the Belvedere Hotel and Stansberry and Associates, where he worked.
-From the top of the adjacent parking garage, they noticed a hole in one of the hotel’s lower roofs.
+From the top of the adjacent parking garage, they noticed a hole in one of the hotel's lower roofs.
 Police soon discovered Rivera's partially decomposed body in the room beneath the hole.

 The autopsy revealed that Rivera had suffered rib fractures, broken shins, punctured lungs, and lacerations, along with other extreme bodily injuries.
-Michael Baier, a retired Baltimore Police Department detective who had been involved in the case, said he was among the few in law enforcement who doubted suicide as the cause of death, describing the scene as "it looked staged."
+Michael Baier, a retired Baltimore Police Department detective who had been involved in the case, said he was among the few in law enforcement who doubted suicide as the cause of death, saying of the scene that "it looked staged."
 He was reassigned only three weeks after beginning his investigation.
 Although Rivera sustained numerous fatal injuries, his eyeglasses and phone were found undamaged on top of the Belvedere Hotel.
 Rivera's phone records showed that the last call he received came from the switchboard of Agora Publishing (the parent company of Stansberry & Associates), but the identity of the caller could not be determined.
 (Note: According to Stansberry, this allegation is impossible because, "Every person in our company who had worked with Rey was on the Eastern Shore at the time that call was made, having a corporate retreat".)

 After searching the house for evidence, Rivera's wife found a note behind his computer.
 The note included the names of prominent figures in Hollywood, movie titles, Freemasonry quotations and additional ramblings.
 The Federal Bureau of Investigation analyzed the note and ruled it not to be suicidal in nature.
 Because circumstances surrounding the incident are unclear, the medical examiner marked Rivera's manner of death as "undetermined".
 The Baltimore Police Department ruled Rivera's death as a probable suicide.